 I sympathize with federal and state agencies who will be expected to take protective actions.
 Nevertheless, premature action could prove worse than none at all.
 SARS-CoV-2 is already present worldwide, and bats appear highly resistant to coronaviruses.
 We seem to be considering rather serious actions to ward off threats not yet proven to exist and that may have serious unintended consequences.

 Researchers unable to rapidly comply with new restrictions are already facing costly disruptions and termination of projects essential to conservation.
 Rehabilitators, forbidden to further assist bats, are reporting high-risk public actions.
 How would caving restrictions be enforced in state and federally managed tour caves, for example at Mammoth Cave or Carlsbad?
 And how could long-term restrictions on public access to other caves be enforced?
-What are the potential consequences of frightening the public with hypothesized disease transmission from mere breathing?

 When faced with the choice of protecting bat benefits versus one’s family from potential death, the outcome is clear.
 Public overreaction to hypothetical threats of disease from bat droppings, or even bat breath, could prove disastrous, leading to intolerance and widespread killing of bats.
 Media speculation has already caused harm that may last for decades.